woct0rdho/triton-windows/README.md

 ## Why?

 * Free software should run on non-free platforms, as per Richard Stallman
-* This is required by `torch.compile`, and used by torchao, SageAttention, ParaAttention, and more packages
+* This is required by `torch.compile`, and torchao, SageAttention, Unsloth, and more packages
 * Memory/disk swap on WSL is hard
 * Catgirl matters